-We invite you, join us in this effort, and reach out to those denied even two square meals a day.
-There are few things more satisfying than that, you can take our word for it!
+We invite you, come join us in this effort, to help the poor lead a life of dignity and self-reliance.
+There are few things more satisfying than that!

 Our work has been facilitated by the generous support of national and international philanthropies, government agencies, and concerned individuals who have stood by us in our worst moments of crisis.
 This support has helped us address the most challenging development issues and bring about tangible change in the lives of the poorest people.
 Our interventions are in the following areas :